Knowing your Vulva

 - The vaginal opening is situated below the urethra and is like a muscular tube, that connects with the cervix (neck of womb) to the external vulva.
 The size and shape of the vagina can vary from one individual to another.

 - The perineum describes the area of skin and muscle between the vagina and anus.

-Self examination of the vulva to check for health problems
+Self examination of the vulva

 If you are not already examining your vulva now and again, maybe now is the time.
 It is always good to be aware of any skin changes for instance earlier rather than later.
 A comfortable way to do this is to lie down, with back and shoulders propped up with pillows.
 Hold a mirror in one hand, and use the other hand to part the labia and have a good look.